Jiayi666/Jiayi666.github.io/_posts/2019-02-17-leetcode-google3.md

 &nbsp;&nbsp;&nbsp;&nbsp;[Link](https://github.com/Jiayi666/LeetCode/blob/master/Python/search-in-rotated-sorted-array.py), check [my work](https://leetcode.com/problems/search-in-rotated-sorted-array/). **Give extra care for using recursion!** What is the right time to use recursion?
 Overlapping subproblem?
 Recurssion is computational expensive.

 &nbsp;&nbsp;&nbsp;&nbsp;Check the process of [Quick Sort](https://www.geeksforgeeks.org/quick-sort/).
 Recurssion should happen when you split big problems into many subproblems.
 Here, we just *narrow down* the search space.

+#### 167 Two Sum II - Input Array is Sorted

+&nbsp;&nbsp;&nbsp;&nbsp;Check [this link](https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/discuss/51249/Python-different-solutions-(two-pointer-dictionary-binary-search).), this problem itself isn't hard, but there are multiple ways to solve this problem.
+In the future, I should try to understand all these ways to solve problems.

+&nbsp;&nbsp;&nbsp;&nbsp;In the above link, check the **binary search** method, I didn't think in this way when I do this.